 Preparing for Engagement Photos

-Many of our couples have told us that the engagement photo shoot is the first time that they will be working with a professional photographer.
+Preparing for engagement photos properly can often help alleviate the nerves that may accompany being photographed by professional photographers.
+Many of our couples tell us that the engagement photo shoot is the first time they will be working with a professional photographer.
 This may seem daunting, or leave them feeling nervous and self-conscious.
 We are often told things like “we are not photogenic” or “we will be pretty awkward”.
 It is for this reason that we have put together this guide on preparing for engagement photos.
 We hope this will help put our couples at ease for our engagement session together.

 We love having the opportunity to hang out with our couples before their wedding day.
 Getting to know them as a couple and how they interact together is key for us.
 We often direct couples into poses, actions or locations, but this isn’t always what we are looking for.
 We wait for the natural movement, interactions and emotions to take over.
 This is what allows us to capture spontaneous, candid moments in awesome locations with beautiful light.
 Before we even step outside with our cameras we put in a lot of work planning for our engagement sessions.
 Below are a few nuggets for our couples to consider when they are preparing for engagement photos.